ultr0n-coder/dnx/README.md

 DNX
 ===

-## This repository is obsolete and no longer used or maintained.
+## This Repository is Obsolete and no longer used or maintained.

  DNX and DNVM have been replaced by the new .NET CLI.
 See: